onflow/flow-multisig/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Signing Pending transaction via CLI
-After the transaction has been generated via webpage a `signature request id` is generated, this id is used to retrieve the transaction RLP, which is used for maunual signing with flow cli. "localhost" is used only for examples.
+After the transaction has been generated via webpage a `signature request id` is generated, this id is used to retrieve the transaction RLP, which is used for signing with flow cli. "localhost" is used only for examples.
 This service is hosted in vercel.

+### curl to get RLP
  - `curl -l http://localhost:3000/api/pending/rlp/b6d2aab4160c5ce2d26d752d4a312922970863e2ba324a2d8d31a6ce4b61661e > sign-cli.rlp`
  - save the RLP to a local file for signing, in this example `sign-cli.rlp` is used